tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   embedding_size = 64
   ```

-* We will define an RNN LSTM model with three layers as follows:
+* We will define an RNN LSTM model with three layers, as follows:

   * _Layer 1:_ Add an `Embedding` layer using the `vocabulary_size` and `embedding_size` variables as the first two parameters, and setting `input_length=max_words` (the same size as the padding).